ecosystem-genomics/ecosystem-genomics.github.io/program-details.md

   text:
     We are committed to building an inclusive and equitable training and research environment that supports a diverse cohort of trainees, faculty, and partners.
 We strongly encourage and welcome applications from candidates representing all forms of diversity.
   image: 'assets/img/portfolio/thumbnails/young-people-putting-their-hands-together-UBC4Q32.jpg'
+  img_description: Young people stacking their hands on top of one another

 - type: picture-paragraph.html
   section_id: courses